stoplightio/docs/articles/enterprise/components/exporter-overview.md

 # SL_API_HOST is the URL to the Stoplight API
 SL_API_HOST="https://stoplight-api.internal.example.com:3030"

-# SL_EXPORTER_HOST is the full URL to the Stoplight Gitlab instance
+# SL_EXPORTER_HOST is the full URL to the Stoplight GitLab instance
 SL_EXPORTER_HOST="https://stoplight-exporter.internal.example.com"

 # SL_PREVIEW_HOST is the full URL to the Stoplight Preview instance